A food handler washes vine tomatoes in the sink

 To correctly wash produce, follow these steps:

-1. Clean and sanitize the sink and any other food contact surfaces and utensils that you’ll be using.
+1. Clean, sanitize and disinfect the sink and any other food contact surfaces and utensils that you’ll be using.

 2. Wash your hands in a separate sink, using the correct hand washing method (for 20 seconds with water and soap).
 Do not use the handwashing sink to wash the fresh produce.